A Survey on Spoken Italian Datasets and Corpora: Conclusion

-\textbf{Marco Giordano} is a Full Professor in Musical Acoustics and Perception at the Conservatory of Music of L'Aquila, Italy and currently PhD student in ICT and Telecommunications Engineering at the DISIM dpt. of the University of L'Aquila.
+\begin{IEEEbiography} [{ }] {Marco Giordano} is a Full Professor in Musical Acoustics and Perception at the Conservatory of Music of L'Aquila, Italy and currently PhD student in ICT and Telecommunications Engineering at the DISIM dpt. of the University of L'Aquila.
 He has a Laurea degree in Electronic Engineering from the University of Roma.
-His main research activities are focused on digital signal processing, musical acoustics and perception, digital education and deep neural models applied to computational paralinguistics.
+His main research activities are focused on digital signal processing, musical acoustics and perception, digital education and deep neural models applied to computational paralinguistics and sound recognition. \end{IEEEbiography}

-\textbf{Claudia Rinaldi} is a Researcher in Signal Processing at CNIT (National Inter-University Consortium for Telecommunications) and Adjunct Professor at the Department of Information Engineering, Computer Science and Mathematics of the University of L’Aquila, Italy.
+\begin{IEEEbiography} [{ }] {Claudia Rinaldi} is a Researcher in Signal Processing at CNIT (National Inter-University Consortium for Telecommunications) and Adjunct Professor at the Department of Information Engineering, Computer Science and Mathematics of the University of L’Aquila, Italy.
 She received the Laurea degree (cum laude) and Ph.D. degree in Electronic Engineering from the University of L'Aquila, Italy, in 2005 and 2009, respectively.
 She also got a master degree in Trumpet and bachelor degree in Electronic Music at the Conservatory of Music of L'Aquila in 2006 and 2013 respectively.

 Her main research activities are focused on digital signal processing algorithms and more in general on the use of technology in artistic fields.
-Moreover, she is concerned with design, modeling and optimization of communication algorithms with particular emphasis on the physical layer and software defined radio for the development of transmission systems responding to cognitive radios paradigms.
+Moreover, she is concerned with design, modeling and optimization of communication algorithms with particular emphasis on the physical layer and software defined radio for the development of transmission systems responding to cognitive radios paradigms. \end{IEEEbiography}